splunk/splunk-sdk-javascript/README.md

-# The Splunk JavaScript Software Development Kit (Beta Release)
+# The Splunk JavaScript Software Development Kit 1.0

 The Splunk JavaScript Software Development Kit (SDK) contains library code and examples designed to enable developers to build applications using Splunk and JavaScript.
 This SDK supports both server- and client-side JavaScript.

 ## License